-Some approaches are currently known for investigating candidate target genes and causative SNPs of GWAS variants, but they usually yield many false positives (3,4).

-For identifying candidate target genes, two popular approaches correlate gene transcription level with the variants across a population of patients: one is expression quantitative trait loci (eQTL) analysis and the second is allele-specific expression transcription profiles in large patient cohorts available from various databases such as identifying genes that are correlated in overall mRNA level with the GWAS variant genotypes.
-For example, Li et al. (5) performed eQTL analysis on estrogen receptor positive (ER+) breast cancer data and found SNPs correlating with the expression of essential genes such as ESR1 and c-MYC.
+Some approaches are currently known for investigating candidate target genes and causative SNPs of GWAS variants, but they usually yield many false positives (3, 4).
+For identifying candidate target genes, two popular approaches correlate gene transcription level with the variants across a population of patients: one is expression quantitative trait loci (eQTL) analysis and the second is allele-specific expression (ASE) analysis.
+Both methods make use of genotype and mRNA transcription profiles in large patient cohorts available from various databases such as The Cancer Genome Atlas (TCGA).
+The first method has been successful for identifying genes that are correlated in overall mRNA level with the GWAS variant genotypes.
+For example, Li and colleagues (5) performed eQTL analysis on estrogen receptor-positive (ER+) breast cancer data and found SNPs correlating with the expression of essential genes, such as ESR1 and c-MYC.
 However, traditional eQTL analysis is only correlative and cannot distinguish between direct and secondary target genes.
 The ASE method uses patients who are heterozygous at a given GWAS SNP and tests for direct cis-regulated genes showing an imbalance in transcription activity between the two separate chromosome copies harboring different alleles of the variant.
-Such an imbalance is typically assessed from RNA-seq data by counting the allele-specific coverage of exonic SNPs present in candidate genes within a certain distance from the GWAS SNP.
-Most studies to date, however, use unphased ASE analysis; that is, the exonic SNPs showing an allelic skew are not phased with the GWAS variant (5-7), thereby losing key information about whether the GWAS variant attenuates or promotes target gene transcription.
+Such an imbalance is typically assessed from RNA sequencing (RNA-seq) data by counting the allele-specific coverage of exonic SNPs present in candidate genes within a certain distance from the GWAS SNP.
+Most studies to date, however, use unphased ASE analysis, that is, the exonic SNPs showing an allelic skew are not phased with the GWAS variant (5-7), thereby losing key information about whether the GWAS variant attenuates or promotes target gene transcription.
 In limited studies utilizing phased ASE (8), phasing accuracy has not been rigorously evaluated; as a result, testing for the consistency of phased ASE across patients may lose power when incorrectly phased haplotypes are used for some patients.